Book a call

 Dealing with under-performing sales people

-#high-performance #poorperformance #salesleadership #under-performance
+#poorperformance #salesframework #salesleadership

 The business climate is tough.
 Selling is tough.
 Some of the same fears raised during the global pandemic about selling are resurfacing now.
 When business focus moves from growth to survival, even in a high-performance sales team, one or more team members may be under performing.
 How do you address that?
 As the Sales Leader you must address it.
 Your actions now, and I mean right now, set the standard for the future of your sales team, the individual sales person, and you.